 - The amount of space you have in your house/apartment.
 You need to provide designated spaces for the Jack-A-Poo to play and rest comfortably.
 You don’t want to keep it cooped up and claustrophobic.

 - Your daily schedule.
 Dogs need socialization, and they need their owner to provide it for them.
 You need to determine the time you can dedicate to helping the dog assimilate into the world throughout the growing process.
 If you do not have ample time to prioritize a dog on your own, then it may not be the right time for you to get a puppy.
 However, if you have a family, and one member is at home most of the time, it will be fine.

 - Gender.
 You need to decide if you want a boy or a girl.

-- Color.
-What’s your favorite color?
-What colors does the Jack-A-Poo come in?
-All things you need to know.
+- Colour.
+What’s your favourite colour?
+What colours does the Jack-A-Poo come in?
+All the things you need to know.

 - Spaying/Neutering.
-An important factor that you need to decide on carefully.
+An important factor that you need to decide carefully.